Renters’ Rights and Evictions

 If the landlord sent you a 3-Day Notice that is asking for money that is not rent even though you already served them notice of your plan to withhold rent until a problem is fixed, the landlord may not be able to make you pay late fees.
 If the 3-Day Notice letter that the landlord sent to you is confusing or contains conflicting demands or instructions, do not pay the fees until the court determines that you have to do so.

 Did your landlord send you a 7-Day Notice that says something is wrong but does not provide enough detail for you to understand what you did that was wrong?

 Be sure to point this out in your Answer if this has happened.
 If the landlord has not been specific enough with the description of the problem, the court may force them to try again or dismiss the case.

-If your landlord wins the eviction, the Sheriff will serve you with a 24-hour notice to leave the rental property.
-If you do not leave the rental property within 24 hours, your landlord has the right to change the locks and remove or dispose of your property.
+If your landlord wins the eviction, the sheriff will serve you with a 24-hour notice to leave the rental property.
+This is called a “Writ of Possession.”
+If you do not leave the rental property within 24 hours, your landlord has the right to change the locks and remove your personal property.

 WHAT TO CONSIDER BEFORE TAKING ACTION.